relloyd/halfpipe/README.md

 1. Oracle
 1. Snowflake
+1. SQL Server
+1. ODBC (bring your own drivers)
-1. S3 (okay it's not an RDBMS, but it can be a target below)
+1. S3 (okay it's not an RDBMS, but it can be a source and target below)
-1. (MSSQL, Postgres & generic ODBC support in progress)
+1. (Postgres support is on the roadmap next)

+It reduces the complexity of common data integration patterns to single commands.

 Among other things it supports: